Contact Us

 Writing is inexpensive and can be done almost anywhere and anytime.
 We can use digital methods or old-fashioned pen and paper.
 It can be done alone or in a group.
 There’s no need to worry about spelling, grammar, or punctuation.
 We don’t need to be professional writers to benefit from writing.
 It’s a simple yet powerful strategy that can improve our emotional and physical wellbeing.

-Writing about stressful or traumatic life events can bring up uncomfortable thoughts and emotions buried deep within.
 If writing about something becomes too overwhelming or distressing, stop.
 Be kind to yourself.
 Perhaps shift the focus and write about positive things in your life.
 It’s important to write about experiences you can handle.
 Find ways to cope with potential triggers.
 Working together with a trained professional is always a good idea.
 They can guide and integrate your writing into therapy sessions.

 Writing can help anyone, including those in the helping professions such as emergency service workers, medical staff, corrective service employees, crisis, social, and mental health practitioners.
 They are regularly exposed to distressing situations and writing can be a very powerful self-care strategy to process difficult experiences and build resilience.